MinecraftForge/Documentation/docs/concepts/internationalization.md

 Block, Item and a few other Minecraft classes have built-in translation keys used to display their names.
 These translation keys are specified by overriding `getTranslationKey()`.
 Item also has `getTranslationKey(ItemStack)` which can be overridden to provide different translation keys depending on ItemStack NBT.

-By default, `getTranslationKey()` will return `block.` or `item.` prepended to the registry name of the block or item, with the colon replaced by a dot.
-ItemBlocks will take their corresponding Block's translation key by default.
-For example, an item with ID `examplemod:example_item` effectively requires the following line in a language file:
+By default, `getTranslationKey()` will return `block.` or `item.` prepended to the registry name of the block or item, with the colon replaced by a dot. `ItemBlock`s will take their corresponding `Block`'s translation key by default.
+For example, an item with ID `examplemode:example_item` effectively requires the following line in a language file:

 ```json
 {